dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GEODemo.md

 }
 ~~~

-In the code above, we invoke the `logIntoDJIUserAccount()` method of **FlyZoneManager** to present a login view for the user to login.
+In the code above, we invoke the `logIntoDJIUserAccount()` method of **UserAccountManager** to present a login view for the user to login.
 When login success, we update the `loginStatusTv`'s text content with the user account status.
-Similarly, invoke the `logoutOfDJIUserAccount()` method of **FlyZoneManager** to log out the user account.
+Similarly, invoke the `logoutOfDJIUserAccount()` method of **UserAccountManager** to log out the user account.

 ### Working on GEO System Features